techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

     - Preload imp resource , Render Initial Routes , Precache Remaining assets (service worker for next reload) , Lazy load Other Routes
     - DNS Preconnect , Preload , Prefetch , Push Notification from server side if HTTP2 connection , QUIC UDP protocol can be useful however in nascent stage
     - Constant shimmer in Routes for fallback
+    - CDN for images , webP wrapper we might have to write